-The year 2024 has seen the continued growth of 2023's figures which has seen Banyan Tree Phuket and Cassia Phuket already achieved historic best numbers, with multiple countries showing strong YOY growth.
-Majority of countries such as Russia, Europe, Korea, Japan and Middle East have outperformed revenue from 2023 by close to 30%.
+The year 2024 has seen the continued growth of 2023's figures which has seen Banyan Tree Phuket and Cassia Phuket already achieved historic best numbers, with multiple countries showing strong year on year (YOY) growth.
+Majority ofcountries such as Russia, Europe, Korea, Japan and Middle East have outperformed revenue from 2023 by close to 30%.